gmtprime/yggdrasil/README.md

     + `password` - Postgres password.
     + `database` - Postgres database name.

-For more information about configuration using OS environment variables look at `Yggdrasil.Settings`.
+For more information about configuration using OS environment variables look at the module `Yggdrasil.Settings`.

 ## Installation